What documents can be used to prove your income?

 You (or your joint applicant) can use either:

-• a completed certificate, provided by Nationwide, and signed by your accountant.
+• a completed accountant's certificate - PDF, 507KB (opens in a new window), signed by your accountant.
 They may charge you for doing this.

 Employed proof of income